Can Anaheim DUCK the 2003 NHL Stanley Cup Curse?

 You just know they'll still have that bitter taste of defeat the New Jersey Devils gave them back in the Stanley Cup finals of 2003 when they face the Ottawa Senators to start the seven-game championship series on Monday.
 These Ducks are hoping they won't have the same disappointment.

-''That's the place every hockey player wants to be, the Stanley Cup Finals,'' Anaheim Ducks center Samuel Pahlsson said. ''I remember last time.
+'That's the place every hockey player wants to be, the Stanley Cup Finals,'' Anaheim Ducks center Samuel Pahlsson said. ''I remember last time.
 We took it all the way to Game 7 and lost (to New Jersey).
 Standing on the wrong side of the ice, watching the other team celebrate, I definitely don't want to do that again.
 I want to win it this time.''

 Mighty Ducks goalkeeper Jean-Sebastien Giguere, despite winning the Conn Smythe Trophy as the Most Valuable Player of the playoffs last year, wants a different trophy this time.
 He became only the fifth player to win the Conn Smythe Trophy from a losing team in the postseason and he wants nothing less than a Stanley Cup win this year.